Doctor-RAG: A Failure-Aware Repair Framework for Agentic Retrieval-Augmented Generation: Experiments

-\textbf{(1) Rerun} discards the entire failed trajectory and regenerates a new one from scratch, treating all previous steps as unreliable and incurring high computational cost.
-All tokens generated during the rerun process are included in the reported token cost.
+\textbf{(1) Rerun} discards the entire failed trajectory and regenerates it from scratch, treating all prior steps as unreliable and unnecessarily recomputing prefixes that may still be valid.

-\textbf{(2) Step-wise Retry} sequentially verifies reasoning steps along the trajectory and reuses the validated prefix to regenerate subsequent steps.
-While enabling partial trajectory reuse, it does not classify error types or localize failures.
-All tokens consumed during step verification and regeneration are counted in the token cost.
+\textbf{(2) Step-wise Retry} sequentially verifies reasoning steps and reuses the validated prefix for subsequent steps.
+While enabling partial reuse, it does not classify error types or explicitly diagnose the earliest failure point.

-\textbf{(3) RAG-Critic} \cite{dong2025ragcritic} follows a diagnose--replan--rerun paradigm by identifying coarse-grained error categories (e.g., hallucination or retrieval failure) and replanning a sequence of recovery actions.
-However, diagnosis operates at the trajectory level without precise localization, often re-executing previously correct segments, thereby incurring redundant and unnecessary token consumption.
-All tokens consumed during diagnosis, replanning, and execution of recovery actions are included in the reported token cost.
+\textbf{(3) RAG-Critic} \citep{dong2025ragcritic} uses a diagnose--replan--rerun approach, identifying coarse error categories and replanning recovery actions.
+Diagnosis operates at the trajectory level without precise failure localization, which may lead to re-execution or modification of correct segments.